andypiper/my-glitch-in-bio/README.md

 ← `public/manifest.json` and `public/sw.js`: These set your site up to function as a Progressive Web App (PWA).

-← `assets`: Add an avatar image here and copy the link into `settings.json` to show it in your site.
+← `assets`: Add images here and copy the links into `settings.json` to show them in your site.

 ![Glitch](https://cdn.glitch.com/a9975ea6-8949-4bab-addb-8a95021dc2da%2FLogo_Color.svg?v=1602781328576)